Wind Turbines Working in Extreme Wind

 (Photo credit: Wikipedia)

-With turbines operating in extreme regimes such as the and northern Scotland, Northern Power Systems today announced that its fleet of gearless turbines that experience hurricane-speed winds has achieved 1 million run time hours, all without incident.
+With turbines operating in extreme regimes such as the Caribbean and northern Scotland, Northern Power Systems today announced that its fleet of gearless turbines that experience hurricane-speed winds has achieved 1 million run time hours, all without incident.
 That is equivalent to a cumulative 114 years of continuous, safe, high-performance operation.

 Proper design and control are essential for a renewable energy system to withstand challenging environmental conditions.
 Reinforced blades, triple braking system, and a gearless design are the key elements that make Northern Power turbines the most reliable small turbines available today.
-They have safely handled all types of weather and situations from the blustery conditions of Alaska to the windy shores of the Maritime Provinces of Canada.
+They have safely handled all types of and situations from the blustery conditions of to the windy shores of the Maritime Provinces of Canada.
 Northern Power’s entire fleet of gearless turbines, with over 2.5 million combined run hours, has performed with a track record of zero incidents.
-These turbines represent the most recent generation of proven technology from , a company whose roots date back almost 40 years and which has successfully deployed hundreds of other turbines during its long history, achieving over 10 million run time hours.
+These turbines represent the most recent generation of proven technology from Northern Power Systems, a company whose roots date back almost 40 years and which has successfully deployed hundreds of other turbines during its long history, achieving over 10 million run time hours.

 As a testament to the design and engineering behind Northern Power turbines, all 74 units in the path of Hurricane Sandy when it blasted through in November 2012 were undamaged by the high winds.
 Once conditions returned to normal, each started generating electricity again.
 “We knew the machine would experience a hurricane eventually, but we never imagined it would happen the first year,” said Ron Masters, Commissioner of Conservation and Waterways for the Town of Hempstead, NY.
 “We chose the NPS 100 for its reliability and ruggedness, knowing it would meet the needs of the town’s renewable energy education and outreach mission.
 The ’s performance to date has exceeded our highest expectations.”